aldass/angular-ngrx-data/docs/faq.md

-Entity data are a particularly opportune target for simplification because they appear in high volume in many applications and the sheer number of _similar-but-different_ ngrx code artifacts necessary to manage that data is daunting.
+Entity data are a particularly opportune target for simplification because they appear in high volume in many applications and the sheer number of _similar-but-different_ NgRx code artifacts necessary to manage that data is daunting.

 Anything we can do to shrink entity management code and to leverage the commonalities across entity types will repay the effort handsomely.